davidavdav/GaussianMixtures.jl/README.md

 ```julia
 history(gmm::GMM)
 ```
-Shows the history of the GMM, i.e., how it was initialized, split, how the paramteres were trained, etc.  A history item contains a time of completion and an event string.
+Shows the history of the GMM, i.e., how it was initialized, split, how the parameters were trained, etc.  A history item contains a time of completion and an event string.

 Paralellization
 ---------------

 The method `stats`, which is at the heart of EM, can detect multiple processors available (through `nprocs()`).
-If there is more than 1 processor available, the data is split into chunks, each chunk is mapped to a separate processor, and afterwards an aggregating operation collects all the statistcs from the sub-processes.
+If there is more than 1 processor available, the data is split into chunks, each chunk is mapped to a separate processor, and afterwards an aggregating operation collects all the statistics from the sub-processes.
 In an SGE environment you can obtain more cores (in the example below 20) by issuing

 ```julia
 using ClusterManagers